Matrix Product States for Modulated Topological Phases: Crystalline Equivalence Principle and Lieb-Schultz-Mattis Constraints: Examples

-with $(s,t)\in\mathbb{Z}_N^2$.
 However, two such representations may correspond to the same SPT phase if they are related by the action of translation.
-From~\eqref{dipsym}, the weak indices are subject to the following equivalence relation:
+From Eq.~\eqref{dipsym}, the weak indices are subject to the following equivalence relation:

-from which we have $t\sim 0$.
-Quotienting this element leads to that the weak index is given by $\mathbb{Z}_N$.
+Quotienting by this relation gives the $\mathbb{Z}_N$ weak index.